 There are many different factors are involved in making perfect macarons.
 For example, the following should be done just right to achieve the desired macarons: stable meringue, proper mixing technique, low humidity, accurate oven temperature, just to name a few.
 That’s why it’s important to experiment and improve your technique to make perfect macarons.

 Macarons can be filling with various fillings.
 The most common fillings are buttercream and ganache.
 Sometimes these fillings are paired with fruit curds and confitures.
-Check out my Macaron Handbook for in-depth macaron fillings recipes.
+My favorite macaron fillings are chocolate Swiss meringue buttercream, easy French buttercream, peanut butter buttercream, dark chocolate ganache (1:1 ratio) and white chocolate ganache (2:1 ratio chocolate to cream).

 It depends on the filling.
 If macarons are filled with shelf-stable filling, they don’t need to be refrigerated.
 However, most macarons are filled with perishable fillings, like ganache, and need to be refrigerated.